zivtech/Bodiless-JS/examples/starter/README.md

 Visit http://localhost:9000/ in your browser to view the site.

+### Handling environment variables with `.env.site`
+As part of the installation process, you may want to configure specific environment variables for the site.
+You may do so by adding or updating `.env.site` file in the root folder of the site.
+This file allows us to overwrite env variables defined in `@bodiless` packages and/or add new env variables.
+Make sure you regenerated env variables after you've changed it by running any of the following:

+* `npm run build:env-vars` - To regenerate env variables only.
+* `npm run build` - It will regenerate env vars as part of the `build` script.
+* `npm run start` - It will regenerate env vars as part of the `start` script.

 > Note: Official Gatsby Stater (installable via `gatsby new`) is coming soon!